“Simply put, everything that can be digitized will be digitized.”Kara Swisher, New York Times, Opinion, 3/22/19

 New voices will continually emerge from the public’s interaction with primary, historical documents, and, in turn, fresh new conversations will inform ways in which identity is able to be constructed.
 Digital justice–policies and practices that increase public access to information directly related to histories of people(s) joins with what James O’Toole has referred to as “a theology of the archives” is an answer to a moral question–of who gets to shape memory through (privileged) possession and interpretation of historical records.
 And, as O’Toole nudges us to ask–what relationship between digital information and historical accountability?

 In the current year, we have joined with other researchers, digital humanists working in Civil War and emancipation studies, to make many more registers available to the public.
-As a part of this collaboration, made possible by an NEH (National Endowment for the Humanities) advancement grant, the registers will eventually shift to a new dedicated site while LastRoad will continue to exist as a place for further research into African Americans in transition to freedom and as a place to advocate for expansion of digital histories and public access to them.
+As a part of this collaboration, made possible by an NEH (National Endowment for the Humanities) advancement grant, this site will in the coming year exhibit twenty or more registers created all over the Occupied South.
+LastRoad also will continue to exist as a place to advocate for expansion of digital histories and public access to them.

 Finally, some nuts and bolts.

-LastRoad users will continue to have access to a number of camp registers, including the Register of Freemen (c.
-1864, Camp Shiloh), highlighted soldiers’ service records, and related pension files while links will be provided to a dedicated site offering access to larger bodies of data.
+LastRoad users will continue to have access to a number of camp registers, including the Register of Freedmen (c.
+1864, Camp Shiloh), highlighted soldiers’ service records, and related pension files.
 LastRoad is focused on interpretation of African-American wartime experience–what the records tell us.

 We hope that you will visit our pages here to explore the lives of our many ancestors as they envisioned life after enslavement.